Residential and Community Parenting Assessments

 Carefully selected, Azalea House is based in a quiet location in Bedford close to local amenities and services.
-The well equipped home is a four-bed provision that offers 24-hour waking onsite support and guidance for mothers in need of support by fully qualified and experienced support staff.
+The well equipped home is a four-bed provision that offers 24-hour waking onsite support and guidance for parents in need of support by fully qualified and experienced support staff.

 Furnished to an extremely high standard Azalea House provides a holistic and nurturing supportive environment.

 The staff team in Azalea house are all Qualified and experienced in the relevant area to be able to provide consistent and exceptional support during difficult times.
 The staffing team are also PAMS qualified and the home is managed by Social Workers.

-The mum’s will be included in group work with other mum’s in the local community and will include off site activities like baby yoga and swimming classes.
-This is to build up a social network and prevent isolation, and reduce vulnerability.
+The parent’s will be included in group activities in the local community and the home.
+The activities on offer will include baby yoga and swimming classes.
+This is to promote positive parenting, social networks and prevent isolation, reducing vulnerability.

 The mothers at Azalea House will be able to attend in house workshops and one to one key-work sessions on the signs and definitions domestic violence and appropriate, healthy relationships.
 This work will include how to recognise and prevent emotionally controlling relationships as well as the physical abuse as this area is a growing concern.

-Athena Housing and support will monitor and observe the mothers and their care that they give to their child/children and interaction between parents where required.
+Athena Housing and support will monitor, observe and assess the parents and their care that they give to their child/children and interaction between parents where required.
 Athena are then able to provide regular detailed, factual and professional reports that will be made available to placing authority, social workers, Courts and other significant professionals.

-Athena have an independent living and age appropriate parenting programme programme that they use as a tool if necessary with the mothers that will equip them with the basic life skills they will need to live completely, independently and successfully and to build their skills and knowledge around positive parenting.
+Athena have an independent living and age appropriate parenting programme programme that they use as a tool if necessary with the parents that will equip them with the basic life skills they will need to live completely, independently and successfully and to build their skills and knowledge around positive parenting.

 The independent programme is completed during one to one key-work sessions with staff and is based around all aspects of living independently.
-Some of the topics that the mothers will focus on include:
+Some of the topics that the parentss will focus on include: